 Wedding Day Tips From A Photographer

-So, let’s jump right in to see what are my best 25 wedding day tips.
+So, let’s jump right in to see my best 25 wedding day tips.
 These tips will guarantee a (mostly) stress-free day and kickass wedding photos.

 Tip #1- Wedding Day Timeline

 Having a wedding day timeline is the key to having an stress-free wedding day.
 But it’s also important to include your photographer in the timeline process.
 Most photographers want to help you make your timeline and are happy to do so.
 I include this service with my wedding photography to help your day run smoothly and as stress-free as possible.
 Whenever you’re ready to hash these details all out, I’m happy to jump on a phone call and whip one together for you.
 Having input from an experienced wedding photographer will ensure you have adequate time allotted to capture all your important moments.

 Also make sure to send the finalized timeline to your photographer and all other vendors ahead of time.
 This helps the vendors know when to plan on deliveries, start times, and helps everyone know where they need to be at specific times.
 The timeline is key to keeping your wedding day as stress-free as possible.

 Make someone else answer all the millions of questions.
 The last thing you’re going to want to do on your wedding day is answer tons questions about the day’s details.
 So, designate a go-to person for questions on the wedding day (or even the entire week of).
 If you have it in your budget, we highly recommend hiring a wedding coordinator.
 Contact me HERE for my recommendations for some kickass companies.
 But if a coordinator isn’t in your budget, nominating someone you trust to fill that role on the wedding day is a must.
 Giving this person control over this aspect of the wedding day will be a lifesaver, I promise.